 How to Make Turkey Pot Pie Step by Step

-Ingredients for chicken tikka masala in bowls on a table.
+Ingredients for turkey pot pie in bowls on a table.

-Fill the Pie: Layer one 9-inch refrigerated pie crust on the bottom of the pie dish.
-Trim the excess dough.
+Fill the pie: Layer one 9-inch refrigerated pie crust on the bottom of the pie dish and trim any excess dough.
 Pour the turkey filling into the crust.

 Meet Krista Teigen